psiphi75/web-remote-control/Protocol.md

 * *Final recipient*: The sending device
 * *Mandatory fields*: `type`, `seq`, `uid`, `data`
 * *Data*: The `data` field can contain any valid JSON type.
-* *Response from proxy to sender*: On receving a ping the proxy will return the the message immediately.
+* *Response from proxy to sender*: On receiving a ping the proxy will return the the message immediately.
 The fields returned are:
     * `type`: "ping".
     * `seq`: Same value as in the request message.
     * `uid`: Same value as in the request message.
     * `data`: Same value as in the request message.

-Note: you can send a time value and then calcuate the round trip time.
+Note: you can send a time value and then calculate the round trip time.

 Example message to proxy:
 ```JSON